formal-land/formal.land/docs/tools/coq-of-ocaml/options/configuration.md

 A list of triples with a type name, a constructor name and a new constructor name to rename to.
 The type name must be the type name associated to the constructor, and is not prefixed by a module name.
 This type name is mostly there to help to disambiguate.

 #### Explanation
 In OCaml we can have different types with the same constructor names, as long as the OCaml compiler can differentiate them based on type information.
-In Coq this is not the case.
+In Rocq this is not the case.
 The definition of two constructors with the same name generates a name collision.
-For this reason, we can selectively rename some constructors in `coq-of-ocaml` in order to avoid name collisions in Coq.
+For this reason, we can selectively rename some constructors in `coq-of-ocaml` in order to avoid name collisions in Rocq.

 ## error_category_blacklist
 #### Example